orionw/al-folio/_posts/2024-05-20-reviewing.md

 This blog post focuses on the question "who is reviewing?"
 Although I can't answer this question for all ML venues, I can answer it for the Natural Language Processing (NLP) community which reliably publishes a list of reviewers in their proceedings.
 Through this, I can gather fine-grained information for *how many times* individuals are reviewing compared to *how many papers* they publish.

 ## Data
 I scraped all PDF proceedings from *CL conferences from the [ACL Anthology](https://aclanthology.org/) website.
-Each proceedings contains a list of reviewers who reviewed at the conference. **Note: this is not the number of papers they reviewed, only whether they reviewed/AC'd/SAC'd at all for the conference**.
+Each proceedings contains a list of reviewers who reviewed at the conference.
+Note: this is **not the number of papers** they reviewed, **only whether they reviewed/AC'd/SAC'd at all** for *CL conference**.

 <figure>
     {% include figure.html path="assets/img/proceedings.png" class="img-fluid rounded z-depth-1" %}